MoserMichael/s9k/notes/compare-tui-webui.md

 ## The big problem

-Once upon a time we had the principle of [link](https://en.wikipedia.org/wiki/Unix_philosophy) of "Make each program do one thing well" etc.
+Once upon a time we had the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of "Make each program do one thing well" etc.
 Nowadays we have gargantuan CLI programs with many functions, such as

 - kubectl